windh8/SW-interview/README.md

 - api
 - client

-and run the following scripts (in order):
+and run the following scripts in each directory (in order):

 1. `npm install`
 2. `npm start`